chacematcha/Portfolio/README.md

-# Charlize Alas
+# Charlize
 ## Charlize Alas
-**I believe that with faith, perseverance, and hard work, I will overcome every challenge and achieve my goals in life.**
+-ECE studenf at Fullbright college
+#MORE ABOUT ME
+-I am a first-year Electronics
+Engineering student currently
+enrolled at Full Bright College